uwreact/uwreact/CONTRIBUTING.md

 ### Testing

-Test the application with jest
+Test the application with jest:

 ```bash
 cd [merry/pippin]